anthonydugois/hector-benchmarking/README.md

 #### A simple experiment

-Let us start with a simple and quick experiment to check that everything is correctly setup.
-First, we create `hector/log` and `hector/archives` folders to save some data from the Docker filesystem. `hector/log` will contain the experiment log files, which are useful to follow the process while it is running, and `hector/archives` will contain the gzipped results of the experiment.
+Let's start with a simple and quick experiment.
+First, we create `hector/log` and `hector/archives` folders to save some data from the Docker filesystem. `hector/log` will contain the experiment log files, which are useful to follow the benchmarking process while it is running, and `hector/archives` will contain the gzipped results of the experiment.

 ```shell
 user@gros-20:~$ mkdir -p hector/log hector/archives